- LIFE INSURANCE

 No. The illnesses covered and the severity required for a claim varies from provider to provider.
 This is why it’s really important to not just look at the price of a plan but also how comprehensive it is.

-We highly recommend ringing in or contacting us to speak with a specialist who can give you advice as to which provider is best for you.
+We highly recommend ringing in to speak with a specialist who can give you advice as to which provider is best for you.
 For example do you need a provider who specialises in payouts due to accidents, or a particular illness that runs in your family?

 Some providers' policies allow you to modify a number of aspects of your plan using a "guaranteed insurability option":